HR

 1. suspension: the temporary placement of an employee in a non-pay, non-duty status;

-2. involuntary demotion: the involuntary placement of an employee in a position with a lower grade or rate of pay for disciplinary reasons; or
+2. involuntary demotion: the involuntary placement of an employee in a job with a lower grade and/or rate of pay for disciplinary reasons; or

-3. dismissal: the involuntary separation of an employee from County service (reference A).
+3. Dismissal: the involuntary separation of an employee from County service.

-B. The supervisor considering Adverse Action must prepare a written notice:
+B. The supervisor considering Adverse Action must prepare a written Pre-Adverse Notice:

-2. the performance or conduct that is the basis for the possible Adverse Action; and
+2. The performance and/or conduct that is the basis for the possible Adverse Action, including relevant dates, policy violations, and any necessary explanation of the business impact; and

-C. The notice will be reviewed by the Human Resources Director or designee and the County Attorney's Office prior to being issued to the employee.
+C. The Pre-Adverse Notice will be reviewed by the Human Resources Director or designee and the County Attorney's Office prior to being issued to the employee.

-D. The notice must be delivered to the employee in a manner that will reasonably ensure and establish the employee's receipt.
+D. The Pre-Adverse Notice must be delivered to the employee in a manner that will reasonably ensure and establish the employee's receipt.

 E. The Decision Maker or designee may place the employee on leave with pay until a final decision is made.

-F. At the Pre-Adverse Action meeting, the employee will have an opportunity to respond to the matters presented in the notice.
+F. At the Pre-Adverse Action meeting, the employee will have an opportunity to respond to the matters presented in the Pre-Adverse Notice.
 The Human Resources Director or designee will facilitate and record the meeting.

 H. After the meeting, the Decision Maker will consider the information offered by the employee as well as all other information deemed relevant.
-The Decision Maker's final determination will be reviewed by the Human Resources Director or designee and the County Attorney or designee prior to being issued to the employee.
+The Decision Maker's final determination, Decision Notice, will be reviewed by the Human Resources Director or designee and the County Attorney or designee prior to being issued to the employee.

-I. Within a reasonable time after the meeting, the Decision Maker will render a written decision regarding the Adverse Action.
-The written decision will be delivered to the employee in a manner that will reasonably ensure and establish the employee's receipt.
-The written decision shall contain the following:
+I. Within a reasonable time after the meeting, the Decision Maker will render a written, Decision Notice, regarding the adverse action.
+The written Decision Notice will be delivered to the employee in a manner that will reasonably ensure and establish the employee's receipt.
+The written Decision Notice shall contain the following:

-1. A statement of the grounds for the action, including findings about the performance or conduct, relevant dates, policy violations, any necessary explanation of the business impact, and any necessary credibility determinations;
+1. A statement of the grounds for the action, including findings about the performance and/or conduct, relevant dates, policy violations, any necessary explanation of the business impact, and any necessary credibility determinations;

 2. A statement of the action to be taken;